shubham-singh0109/Drapely_Ecommerce_React_UI_Showcase/README.md

 # DRAPELY is an E-Commerce shopping website for men and women.

-A Ecommerce Website made with React.js Framework.
+An Ecommerce Website made with React.js Framework.
 Showcasing the UI Building for different components using React and Redux.

 ## Features